LingAdeu/bangkok-airbnb-review-exploration/README.md

 ## Folder Organization

     .
-    ├── README.md                          <- The top-level README for data analysts using this project.
+    ├── README.md                          <- The top-level README for using this project.
     ├── data
     │   ├── data-dictionary.pdf            <- Metadata (information about the data)
     │   ├── airbnb-listings-bangkok.csv    <- Dataset